-Percentage of patients, regardless of age, who gave birth during a 12-month period who were seen for postpartum care within 8 weeks of giving birth who received a breastfeeding evaluation and education, postpartum depression screening, postpartum glucose screening for gestational diabetes patients, and family and contraceptive planning.

-This measure was developed by the AMA-convened Physician Consortium for Performance Improvement® (PCPI), which is a key member of the Pediatric Measurement Center of Excellence (PMCoE) consortium.
-The PMCoE is funded by the Agency for Healthcare Research and Quality (AHRQ) and includes the following consortium members: American Academy of Pediatrics; American Board of Pediatrics; American Board of Medical Specialties; Northwestern University; Truven Health Analytics (formerly Thomson Reuters); Children's Hospital and Health System, Milwaukee; Medical College of Wisconsin; and the American Medical Association (AMA).
+Percentage of patients, regardless of age, who gave birth during a 12-month period seen at least once for prenatal care who had a body mass index (BMI) value recorded and were counseled on recommended weight gain during pregnancy at first prenatal care visit.
+This measure was developed by the American Medical Association (AMA)-convened Physician Consortium for Performance Improvement (PCPI), which is a key member of the Pediatric Measurement Center of Excellence (PMCoE) consortium.
+The PMCoE is funded by the Agency for Healthcare Research and Quality (AHRQ) and includes the following consortium members: American Academy of Pediatrics; American Board of Pediatrics; American Board of Medical Specialties; Northwestern University; Truven Health Analytics (formerly Thomson Reuters); Children's Hospital and Health System, Milwaukee; Medical College of Wisconsin; and the AMA.